lilwasser/MTA-Turnstile-Data/README.md

 ### What is the framing question of your analysis, or the purpose of the model/system you plan to build?

-Where can NYC commuters find seasonal flu vaccination sites that are located nearby their subway stations during non-work hours  (7-9am, 4-6pm) between Dec 1 2019 - Jan 31 2020, and how might clinics use this information to open pop-up sites to garner the most foot traffic?
+Where can NYC commuters find seasonal flu vaccination sites that are located nearby their subway stations during non-work hours  (7-9am, 4-6pm) between Nov 1 2019 - Jan 31 2020, and how might clinics use this information to open pop-up sites to garner the most foot traffic?